Skip to Content

 4. Coal Harbor: Packed with the best and most expensive restaurants and hotels in Vancouver and boasting a great view of the marina and the ocean, it’s the most luxurious area in the city.

-The Best Areas & Hotels in Vancouver
+Where to Stay in Vancouver: Best Areas & Hotels

 Surprisingly enough, Vancouver is a major Canadian tourist hub, attracting hundreds of tourists from all parts of the world every year.